-Vervet Monkey Diet
+Vervet monkeys Diet

 The diet of the vervet monkey is omnivorous, feeding on fruits, flowers and leaves as well as insects.
 It can differentiate between green and ripe fruit, as primates are one of few mammals with colour vision.

-Vervet Monkey Breeding
+Vervet monkeys Breeding

 After a gestation period of 140 days, a single young is born.
 They breed seasonally in South Africa, and birthing occurs between the months of March and May.
 Birthing intervals could extend longer than a season depending on the availability of food.

-Vervet Monkey Behaviour
+Vervet monkeys Behaviour

 Vervet monkeys are gregarious animals living in organised troops which are dominated by males.
 Their access to food resources is regulated by the hierarchy of dominance.
 Females stay with their natal group, whereas males leave the group when they reach puberty.